 High-Profile Criminal Defense Attorney Randy Sue Pollock

 Randy Sue Pollock is an experienced trial attorney specializing in criminal defense and complex white-collar cases in both federal and state court.
 She has over 100 jury trials to her credit and has experience defending many types of charges.
 Ms. Pollock began practicing law over 30 years ago after graduating cum laude from U.C.
-Berkeley and earning a J.D. from Hastings College of law.
+Berkeley and earning a J.D. from the University of California, School of Law, San Francisco.
 She served as an Assistant Federal Public Defender in the Central District of California (Los Angeles).

 Ms. Pollock was named one of the Recorder’s “Attorneys of the Year” in December 2011 for her work on U.S. v.
 Cerna, one of the largest federal RICO prosecutions ever tried in the Northern District of California.
 She won the only defense victory of the five-month multi-defendant trial, getting client Walter Cruz-Zavala acquitted of all charges.
 Read article.
+Most recently, in the Eastern District of Kentucky, in the only ongoing federal jury trial in the U.S. during the pandemic, Ms. Pollock obtained an acquittal for her client on money laundering and drug conspiracy charges (Read Article).
 Ms. Pollock has established an expertise in the area of sentencing and writes and prepares her own sentencing memorandum rather than relying on outside consultants.
 She stays in constant contact with each client and remains in contact with many clients long after their case is over.

 Randy Sue Pollock's Successes